 Even before becoming KAZZ's program director in 1967, Rim had personalized notes printed, too.
 He generally used these to draft promos for his weekday afternoon and Saturday morning top 40 program and handed them over to other KAZZ deejays to record for him.
 The British Invasion that started in 1964 with the Beatles was still going strong in 1967, so KAZZ subscribed to a one-hour weekly syndicated program from the BBC, Top of the Pops, which Rim ran on his Wednesday afternoon programs for several months.
 Top of the Pops featured performances by and canned interviews with top U.K. recording artists; the program was syndicated worldwide and, to make it appear that the local deejay was interviewing the artist, the local deejay was provided with a script of questions to read in synchronization with the audio tape of the artist's canned answers.

-Since the mid-'60s are the period of the British Invastion – not just the Beatles and Rolling Stones but hot British artists such as Donovan, the Dave Clark Five, Herman's Hermits, the Kinks, the Searchers, and the Who – KAZZ subscribed to the New Musical Express, England's equivalent to Billboard magazine.
+Since the mid-'60s were the era of the British Invasion – not just the Beatles and Rolling Stones but dozens of hot British artists including Donovan, Dave Clark Five, Herman's Hermits, the Kinks, The Searchers, and The Who – KAZZ subscribed to the New Musical Express, England's equivalent to Billboard magazine.
 Rim ordered the top-selling British 45s to play on his program from a London mail order store.
 In most instances, British rock artists' new singles and albums were released first in the U.K. and didn't make it to the U.S. until months later, so Rim was able to get a jump on his competition at KNOW radio.
-Often, multiple versions of the same song were recorded during the same U.K. sessions and, by mistake (as in the case of the Animals' We've Gotta Get Out of This Place, for which the wrong version – an alternate take with a faster tempo – was accidentally shipped to the Animals' U.S. record label, MGM) or design (as with the Beatles singles and albums), the U.K. versions and U.S. versions were sometimes different.
+Often, multiple versions of the same song were recorded during the same U.K. sessions and by mistake (as in the case of the Animals' We've Gotta Get Out of This Place, for which the wrong version – an alternate take with a faster tempo – was accidentally shipped to the Animals' U.S. record label, MGM) or by design (as with the Beatles singles and albums), the U.K. versions and U.S. versions were often different.